jayavardhanr/academic-kickstart/content/project/quora_qpairs.md

 Identifying duplicate questions is not an easy task since questions that have no words in common could still have the same intent and questions with almost the same words might have different intent.

-  * We tried to tackle this problem through elegant feature engineering using one-hot features, questions length information, Word Embedding both Glove as well as Word2Vec embeddings.
-We implemented both simpler Machine Learning models like Random Forest, SVM, Logistic regression and also complex Neural Network models like CNN, LSTM, Bidirectional LSTM Networks using the Siamese architecture.
+  * I tried to tackle this problem through elegant feature engineering using one-hot features, questions length information, Word Embedding both Glove as well as Word2Vec embeddings.
+  * I implemented both traditional machine learning models like Random Forest, SVM, Logistic regression and also complex Neural Network models like CNN, LSTM, Bidirectional LSTM Networks using the Siamese architecture.
-  * The performance of models has been compared and a detailed analysis was performed about the different features and parameter tuning for the different models implemented.
+  * The performance of different models was compared and a ablation study was performed for the different features and parameter used for the different models implemented.
-  * Performed comparitive analysis of different architectures.
-LSTM Models produced the best Log-loss of 0.25 on public test-set.
+  * 2-layer Bidirectional LSTM model with dropout produced the best Log-loss of 0.25 on public test-seton Kaggle.

  **[Github Repo](https://github.com/jayavardhanr/Quora-Question-Answering-Pairs-Project)**